planetfederal/workshops/workshops/qgis/doc/source/processing/toolbox.rst

 SAGA
 ^^^^

 `SAGA <http://www.saga-gis.org>`_ (System for Automated Geoscientific Analyses) is another standalone GIS program that QGIS can employ to run geospatial algorithms.
-Like GRASS and Orfeo Toolbox, the SAGA algorithms are bundled with Boundless's QGIS packages.
+Like GRASS and Orfeo Toolbox, the SAGA algorithms are bundled with QGIS packages.

 Scripts
 ^^^^^^^